Efficient Precision-Scalable Hardware for Microscaling (MX) Processing in Robotics Learning

 \chao{\mv{Autonomous} robots require efficient on-device learning to adapt to new environments without cloud dependency.
 For this edge training, Microscaling (MX) data types offer a promising solution by combining integer and floating-point representations with shared exponents, reducing energy consumption while maintaining accuracy. \chaoRoundThree{However, the state-of-the-art continuous learning processor, namely Dacapo, faces limitations with its MXINT-only support and inefficient vector-based grouping during backpropagation.} \chaoRoundThree{In this paper, we present, to the best of our knowledge, the first work that addresses these limitations with two key innovations:} }\stefFinal{(1) a precision-scalable arithmetic unit that supports all six MX data types by exploiting sub-word parallelism and unified integer and floating-point processing; and (2) support for square shared exponent groups to enable efficient weight handling during backpropagation, removing storage redundancy and quantization overhead.}

-\stefnewnew{We evaluate our design against Dacapo under iso-peak-throughput on four robotics workloads \chaoRoundThree{in TSMC 16nm FinFET technology at 500MHz,} reaching a 25.6\% area reduction, a 51\% lower memory footprint\stefFinal{, and 4$\times$ higher effective training throughput while achieving comparable energy-efficiency, enabling efficient robotics continual learning at the edge.}}
+\stefnewnew{We evaluate our design against Dacapo under iso-peak-throughput on four robotics workloads \chaoRoundThree{in TSMC 16nm FinFET technology at \chaoRVSD{400MHz},} reaching a 51\% lower memory footprint\stefFinal{, and 4$\times$ higher effective training throughput, while achieving comparable energy efficiency, enabling efficient robotics continual learning at the edge.}}